Frida Export Interface¶

 app.attach_script(script, runtime=ScriptRuntime.RUNTIME_QJS, standup=5)

-After calling the injection interface, your script should be injected.
-You can execute the following call to check if the script is running correctly.
+After calling the injection interface, the script is injected.
+You can check whether the script is alive using the following call.

 app.is_script_alive()